MMoizAlvi/EcommerceStore/README.md

-# Rubu On Rails - E-Commerce Website with Stripe Integration
+# Ruby On Rails - E-Commerce Website with Stripe Integration

 This is an eCommerce website built using Ruby on Rails (RoR) with Stripe integration for payment processing.
 It provides a simple and secure shopping cart experience for users, allowing them to browse products, add items to their cart, and complete their purchase with Stripe.